kanaka/raft.js/research_class/paper.md

 ### 3.4 PeerJS ###

-PeerJS is a project that provides a simplified abstration for using WebRTC.
+PeerJS is a project that provides a simplified abstraction for using WebRTC.
 The first component of PeerJS is a node.js server library that implements a WebRTC signaling server.
 The second component is a JavaScript library that interacts with that signaling server and